ljsabc/MangaLineExtraction_PyTorch/README.md

 ### The model weights (erika.pth)

+You can always refer to the standardized [HuggingFace pipeline](https://huggingface.co/p1atdev/MangaLineExtraction-hf) to perform simple inferences.
+Thanks for the port and model quantization.

-Please refer to the **[release](https://github.com/ljsabc/MangaLineExtraction_PyTorch/releases)** section of this repo.
+For manual weight download, please refer to the **[release](https://github.com/ljsabc/MangaLineExtraction_PyTorch/releases)** section of this repo.
 Alternatively, you may use this link:

     https://www.dropbox.com/s/y8pulix3zs73y62/erika.pth?dl=0